PhilippeChab/nwscript-formatter/README.md

 ## Known issues

 - The formatter has difficulties with long lines of concatenated strings.
 I recommend setting the `ColumnLimit` to a high number in order to avoid line breaks.

+## Credits

+Most of the code comes from https://github.com/xaverh/vscode-clang-format-provider.